Thunderstorm: Who are you?

-- Transformers Generation One in the episode "War Dawn" when Optimus Prime is built from the wrecked body of Orion Pax, he steps onto the battlefield and quotes "You've caused enough destruction for one day, Megatron!"
+- The Transformers in the episode "War Dawn" when Optimus Prime is built from the wrecked body of Orion Pax, he steps onto the battlefield and quotes "You've caused enough destruction for one day, Megatron!"
 Megatron retorts with "I haven't even started!" then takes aim and blasts Prime - only for it to glance off.
 He then says in a panic "You!
 Who are you?!"
 Optimus responds with "Your worst nightmare!" and promptly inflicts a Curb-Stomp Battle on Megatron's drones.
 Doubles as a CMOA for Optimus

 - The Penguins of Madagascar, "Can't Touch This":